-For LP WBB BS both, the short term protection criterion and the long term protection criterion, applied to the representative clutter scenario result in maximum required separation distances of up to 9.3 km.
-This is reasonable, as the short term propagation effects dominate for path distances where neither the LOS (line of sight) propagation nor the diffraction propagation is dominant anymore (see Figure 4).
+For LP WBB BS both, the short-term protection criterion and the long-term protection criterion, applied to the representative clutter scenario result in maximum required separation distances of up to 9.3 km.
+This is reasonable, as the short-term propagation effects dominate for path distances where neither the LOS (line of sight) propagation nor the diffraction propagation is dominant anymore (see Figure 4).

-For MP WBB BS, the usage of the short term protection criterion increases the required separation distance up to 35.0 km compared to 26.5 km with the long term protection criterion used.
+For MP WBB BS, the usage of the short-term protection criterion increases the required separation distance up to 35.0 km compared to 26.5 km with the long term protection criterion used.
 The MP WBB BS antenna is always above the average clutter height.
 Both cases assume a clutter attenuation of 0 dB on both ends of the propagation path.

-That results indicate, that real terrain data have a significant impact on the needed separation distance.
+Results indicate that real terrain data have a significant impact on the needed separation distance.

-Note that only these two cases for real deployment in combination with the short term protection criterion are studied here.
+Note that only these two cases for real deployment in combination with the short-term protection criterion are studied here.

 DLR